niraj-meshram/Data_Science/Deep Learning/README.md

-﻿# Deep Learning
+# Deep Learning

-TensorFlow-centric experiments, demos, and benchmarks.

-## Contents
+Overview
+- TensorFlow/Keras projects exploring core deep learning concepts and utilities.
+- Includes CNNs, regularization, training visualization, metrics, and GPUs.

+What It Contains
+- Self-contained notebooks per topic under `TensorFlow/`.
-See subfolders for individual projects.
-Each subfolder includes its own README.md with setup and run instructions.
+- Each subfolder has its own README describing the goal and how to run.

+How To Use
+- Open notebooks in JupyterLab and run cells top-to-bottom.